LawOfSynergy/IC10-Extender/readme.md

 However, you can look at [Direct Reference Extensions](https://github.com/LawOfSynergy/IC10E_Direct_Reference_Extension/blob/main/Plugin.cs) or crack open the game's Assembly-CSharp.dll file with a tool like dotPeek and poke around in Assets.Scripts.Objects.Electrical.ProgrammableChip for examples of them in use.

+A future update is planned to include a fluent style builder to make the construction and usage of these variables more intuitive/understandable.

 # For Contibutors (or building locally)